codegangsta/bwag/go_makes_things_simple/README.md

 ## The Go Way

-The Go community understands this dillema.
+The Go community understands this dilemma.
 Rather than rely on large, heavyweight frameworks that try to cover all the bases, Go programmers pull in the bare necessities to get the job done.
-This minimalist approach to web programming may be offputting at first, but the result of this effort is a much simpler program in the end.
+This minimalist approach to web programming may be off-putting at first, but the result of this effort is a much simpler program in the end.

 **Go makes things simple,** it's as easy as that.
 If we train ourselves to